smr99/lego-hub-tk/design.md

 client = HubClient()
 client.start()
 ````
-At this point, the client will begin monitoring USB and/or BlueTooth for the hub.
+At this point, the client will begin monitoring USB and/or Bluetooth for the hub.
 Once detected, it will connect and begin monitoring the hub state.

 The hubclient will operate in one of the following states:
 * DISCONNECTED: Initial state; no connection to hub